 Conditional Admission is an option available to students who are academically qualified to be admitted to SBU but have not yet reached the required level of English proficiency.
-SBU requires a TOEFL score of 80 iBT or 6.5 IELTS or 430 in SAT Critical Reading for full admission.
+SBU requires a TOEFL score of 80 iBT or 6.5 IELTS or 480 in SAT (Evidence Based Reading - EBR) for full admission.

 To receive conditional admission students must meet the following criteria:

 1. Meet academic standards as approved by the Office of International Undergraduate Admissions